Flavor & Ingredient Tips

 -

-While resting, preheat a large non-stick frying pan or griddle over medium-low heat.
-Lightly grease the pan and the inside of metal crumpet rings (7-8 cm / 3 inches wide).
+Preheat a large non-stick frying pan or griddle over medium-low heat.
+Lightly grease the pan and the inside of metal crumpet rings, about 7 to 8 cm or 3 inches wide.

 -

-After rising, gently stir the batter to deflate slightly, then spoon or ladle it into the greased rings on the pan, filling about three-quarters full to allow bubbles to develop.
+Gently stir the risen batter to deflate it slightly, then spoon or ladle it into the greased rings, filling each about three-quarters full.

 -

-Cook on medium-low heat for 8-10 minutes until bubbles form and pop on the top, and the surface starts to set but remains moist.
+Cook over medium-low heat for 8 to 10 minutes, until bubbles form and pop on top and the surface starts to set but still looks slightly moist.

 -